DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>And then, just as suddenly as it appeared, the shadow evaporates.
 The biting cold ebbs away, and the house's quiet sounds return once more.</p>
 </div>

-This room is largely as described in <span class="citation">Master Suite (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#12MasterSuite">Master Suite</a> (p.
 214)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>You enter a dusty, cobweb-filled master bedroom with burgundy drapes covering the windows.
 A four-poster bed with embroidered curtains and tattered gossamer veils stands against the center wall.</p>